 Highly experienced and cohesive management team.
-Our Advisor's senior management team of experienced professionals has been together since our inception.
+Most of our Advisor's senior management team of experienced professionals has been together since our inception.
 This consistency allows companies, their management teams and their investors to rely on consistent and predictable service, loan products and terms and underwriting standards.